Defeating Used Games: Why Incentives to Discourage Pre-Owned Gaming Are Awful

 Related Articles :

 In some cases, the DLC offered is a little more substantial.
-Some games offer quests or missions, which feels like more of a ‘thank you’ bonus.
-Bioware has taken this one step further by offering a DLC delivery service in Mass Effect 2 and Dragon Age 2.
+Some games offer quests or missions, which feel like more of a ‘thank you’ bonus.
+BioWare has taken this one step further by offering a DLC delivery service in Mass Effect 2 and Dragon Age 2.
 This service allows players to download a series of free items, as well as access paid DLC.
 Mass Effect 2 included a few extra side-quests and exclusive armor/weapons (Groan).
-Player’s could also add a new character to their game squad, Zaeed, and he came with his own loyalty mission and a few small areas to explore, plus a new weapon.
+Players could also add a new character to their game squad, Zaeed, and he came with his own loyalty mission and a few small areas to explore, plus a new weapon.
 While this is a better incentive and adds more to the game, if you didn’t purchase Mass Effect 2 new, getting a hold of Zaeed would cost you 1200 Microsoft Points ($15).
 Yikes.

-The cost and worth of DLC is something to discuss at a later point but to judge the quality of future DLC, compare it to the Undead Nightmare pack from Red Dead Redemption.
+The cost and worth of DLC is something to discuss at a later point, but to judge the quality of future DLC, compare it to the Undead Nightmare pack from Red Dead Redemption.
 A whole new single-player game is unlocked for only 800 Microsoft Points ($10), which rivals the original game.
 It’s a stunning example of quality DLC.